tlverse/tlverse-handbook/05-origami.md

 of the sampled units are employed for fitting (or training) the candidate learning algorithm.
-Since only a single sampled unit (for example $O_1 = (W_1, Y_1)$) is left out of the fitting process, leave-one-out cross-validation can result in a (possibly) less biased estimate of the risk.
+Since only a single sampled unit (for example $O_1 = (W_1, Y_1)$) is left out of the fitting process, leave-one-out cross-validation can result in a less biased estimate of the risk.
 Typically, the leave-one-out approach will not overestimate the risk as much as the holdout method does.
 On the other hand, since the estimate of risk is based on a single sampled unit, it is usually a highly variable estimate.